-Shirred Eggs and Bacon
+Shirred Eggs with Bacon

-Shirred eggs sound fancy, but really they’re just oven-baked eggs with some sort of creamy-cheesy topping.
+Shirred eggs with bacon sound fancy, but really they’re just oven-baked eggs with some sort of creamy-cheesy topping.
 And because they’re so very easy to make, especially for company, they are just the sort of dish that every home cook should have in his or her repertoire.

 I thought of them this morning as I surveyed my high-protein, low-carb breakfast options.
 Wintertime is my time to pare down and reset my eating habits and cutting out sugar and flour for a few weeks is the best way I’ve found.